chanchan098/Docs/ops-1-k8s-concepts.md

 ### Required fields

+- apiVersion
-- apiVersion - Which version of the Kubernetes API you're using to create this object
+  Which version of the Kubernetes API you're using to create this object
+- kind
-- kind - What kind of object you want to create
+  What kind of object you want to create
+- metadata
-- metadata - Data that helps uniquely identify the object, including a name string, UID, and optional namespace
+  Data that helps uniquely identify the object, including a name string, UID, and optional namespace
+- spec
-- spec - What state you desire for **the object**
+  What state you desire for **the object**

 The [Kubernetes API Reference](https://kubernetes.io/docs/reference/kubernetes-api/) can help you find the **spec format** for all of the objects you can create using Kubernetes.

-## Server side field validation

 # Kubernetes Object Management-Objects in kubernetes-Overview